The Hiring Process at McDonald's: From Application to Interview to Orientation

 During the interview make sure to smile and speak clearly.
 Most of the questions will be surrounding your past jobs and experiences.
 Some of the other five common questions as well as responses are listed below.

-1. Where do you see yourself in 5 years, and why would you be good at this position?
+1. Where do you see yourself in five years, and why would you be good at this position?

 This question is asked to assess your career goals and to judge if you will be a suitable fit for the company.
 If your future aspirations involve working in a restaurant in any capacity, then inform the manager that you would be gaining valuable experience in the industry.